Bollywood, Beauty and Colonial Mentality

 Whenever someone from an ethnic background whitens their skin, straightens their hair, has cosmetic surgery to obtain Caucasian facial features etc, they are literally buying-in to the standards, conventions and values of another culture.
 This attitude to one's own culture is not without controversy.

-Bollywood veteran Shahrukh Khan came in for a lot of criticism recently after appearing in a commercial for a skin whitening product.
-The name of that product "Fair and Handsome" surely reveals something about underlying attitudes towards concepts of beauty and the politics of race in India.
+Bollywood veteran Shahrukh Khan was criticized after appearing in a commercial for a skin whitening product.
+The name of that product "Fair and Handsome" reveals something about underlying attitudes towards concepts of beauty and the politics of race in India.

-It's a matter of opinion whether conforming to the conventions and values of another culture is good or bad; But if you look at the picture from the search of Indian women above.
+It's a matter of opinion whether conforming to the conventions and values of another culture is good or bad, but according to Bollywood convention (read European convention) the woman in the picture from the search of Indian women above is not beautiful.
+Do you think that's true?

 Economic prosperity might be fomenting a change in attitude.
 With new prosperity comes new found confidence and national pride.
 As a result western conventions adopted by Bollywood may lose popularity in favour of the more authentic aesthetic ideals of the type that are seen in other regional film production centres around Indian or the television industry (tellywood).